karissabugeja/Travel-Website/README.md

-## Travel Insider
+## Germany Travel Insider

-You can use the [editor on GitHub](https://github.com/karissabugeja/Travel-Website/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+This website has been established for those who will be travelling to places in Germnay in the future.
+In this website you will find all necessary information about almost every city in Germany.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.